c21/UWOS/4-midterm1/README.md

-# Review for midterm 1
+# Review for Midterm 1
 1. Processor will
     * fetch instruction from memory
     * decode